pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Must Have
   - Standard users must be able to access some level of documentation (e.g. explaining the different modes of the typing test)
-  - There must be an easy method for standard users to change the mode of the typing test (e.g. from "standard" mode to "programmer" mode)
+  - There must be an easy method for standard users to choose the mode of the typing test (e.g. from "standard" mode to "programmer" mode)
    - The typing test must have clear direction on how the standard user is to start the typing test whether it involves the use of a start button or instead starts automatically when the user starts typing
    - In order to understand progress, users must be able to differentiate between an indicator that they are on the letter and an indicator that they have made a mistake
    - There must be a conspicuous button on quitting the test if the standard user wishes to